TirthGandhi18/Coincious-Smart-Expense-Tracker/TESTING/GUI_TESTING/GUI_testing.md

-# GUI Testing Documentation – Coincious Smart Expense Tracker
+# GUI Testing documentation

 <br>

 ## 1. Introduction
-This document summarises the graphical user interface testing completed for the Coincious Smart Expense Tracker.
-The aim was to ensure that every visible component behaves correctly, loads consistently, and responds smoothly when interacted with.
+GUI Testing was done to ensure that every visible component behaves correctly, loads consistently, and responds smoothly when interacted with.
 All tests were automated using Cypress and executed on the frontend.

 <br><br>

-## 2. Test Environment
+## 2. Test environment

-### 2.1 Tools and Frameworks
+### 2.1 Tools and frameworks
 | Tool | Purpose |
 |------|---------|
 | Cypress 13 | Browser-based GUI automation |